lowest numbered MX record points to localhost

 # quotacheck -augm

-While in process, you may see a message as “quotacheck : Warning quota files aquota.group was probably truncated.
-Can’t save quota settings” which is normal under this circumstances.
+While quotacheck in process, you may see a message as “quotacheck : Warning quota files aquota.group was probably truncated.
+Can’t save quota settings” which is normal under these circumstances.

 Once the quotacheck process completes, turn on the quotas